Skip to content

 Configuring a key vault for Azure agent

-The Azure agent requires access to an Azure key vault.
+The Azure agent requires access to an Azure Key Vault vault.
 The deployment template will automatically create a key vault in the same resource group as the agent, but if you prefer, the agent can reference a different key vault you have previously created.
 This other key vault may be in the same or a different resource group.
 You might want to reference a key vault in a different resource group so that you can have multiple agents referencing the same secrets, for example.

 Prerequisites